-428 J Neenan, 'Closing the protection gap for children born of war - Addressing stigmatisation and the intergenerational impact of sexual violence in conflict' (Centre for Women, Peace and Security, London School of Economics 2018) 31.
+416 J. Neenan, "Closing the protection gap for children born of war - Addressing stigmatisation and the intergenerational impact of sexual violence in conflict", Report Women, Peace and Security, London School of Economics, 2018, 31.

-S Eaton, 'Sierra Leone: The Proving Ground for Prosecuting Rape as a War Crime'

-(2003-04) 35 Georgetown Journal of International Law 873, 885.
+417 Ibid; S. Eaton, "Sierra Leone: The Proving Ground for Prosecuting Rape as a War Crime", Georgetown Journal of International Law 2003-04, 885.